nandoflorestan/use-dart-from-js/README.md

 ...but it does work in the browser – see the [example/] folder.

 I believe it's possible to expose functions and class instances to JS, but not classes themselves.
-I suppose if you want to expose a constructor you need to write a function that returns an instance and expose that.
+I suppose you cannot directly expose a constructor, but you definitely can write a function or method that returns an instance, and expose that:

+    JSObject factory() => createJSInteropWrapper(MyExposableClass());

 If I am wrong, please do let me know.

 ## Getting started